bycreatinganaccountyouagreetothetermsof/grep-lightning-talk/grep_and_we.md

 ---

-#### usually file contents, but works on anything you can pipe
+#### usually files, but
+### works on anything you can shove into a pipe

 ---

 #### grep is older than you

-unless you are like 48 years old. the specific date is cooly debated and forever unknowable but the guy Kenneth Tomlinson who thought search started with G has confirmed hisself that grep was created "sometime before the 4th Edition" of Unix released March 3, 1973
+unless you are like 48 years old. the specific date is coolly debated and forever unknowable but Kenneth Tomlinson, the original guy who thought search started with G, has confirmed hisself that grep was created sometime before March 3, 1973

 ![[ken_email.png|400]]